Plumsail/forms-docs/SharePoint/designer/controls.rst

         - Select or create a new hidden field in the current SharePoint List or Library to save Ink Sketch data to.

           Can also delete any hidden field by selecting "🖉 Manage" option in the dropdown.

-          *Note:* This setting is exclusive to SharePoint Forms.

 LAYOUT